 Ensure a strong future for The Meridian School by protecting the financial viability of the organization and keeping the community together through this challenging period.

-We are currently in a virtual learning model.
-We will initiate a progression towards a hybrid model when prevalence of cases reaches a moderate level in King County.
+We are currently in a modified hybrid learning model, with our youngest learners (K/1) on campus 2 days per week, and our older students (2-5) on campus for outdoor learning 1 day per week.
+All other learning is virtual.
+We will initiate a progression towards a full hybrid model when prevalence of cases reaches a moderate level in King County.

 In addition to ensuring a safe and healthy return to campus, we are also prioritizing a consistent, cohesive, educational program that can leverage engaging online and in-person learning environments while keeping our commitment to offering a strong program reflective of our mission.